 “When patients can experience a change in their health, it can be profound in the maintaining and healing process.”

-In addition to providing primary care, Dr. Rosendahl specializes in osteopathic neuromusculoskeletal medicine, which focuses on whole-body care and the interrelationships of all the systems.
-Bringing together a deeper understanding of how the body's structure affects its function, with knowledge of disease processes, Dr. Rosendahl can treat the body using manipulation along with medications.
+In addition to providing primary care, Dr. Rosendahl specializes in osteopathic neuromusculoskeletal medicine, focusing on whole-body care and the interrelationships of all the systems through osteopathic manual therapy (OMT).* Bringing together a deeper understanding of how the body's structure affects its function, with knowledge of disease processes, Dr. Rosendahl can treat the body using manipulation along with medications.

 Language(s) - English